Lindsay Lohan Just Shaded Zendaya's Met Gala Cinderella Dress Like A Real ~Mean Girl~

 And from a fourth: "So what did you wear to the met gala?
 Oh yeah, you weren't invited."

-Seriously, Lindsay, why you gotta start trouble?
+Seriously, Lindsay, why you gotta be so rude?
 Almost every piece of clothing at the Met Gala this year was inspired by someone or something else.
 Kim Kardashian's "sexy wet look" was a nod to Raquel Welch (just check out this video).
 And Billy Porter's iconic entrance was an ode to Miss Diana Ross.

 So go on with your bad self, Zendaya, because I think you looked so f.... abulous.